Built Shelter’s design system, cutting development time by 50%

 Design system in action

 The design system was applied across Shelter's digital products, transforming fragmented experiences into cohesive, accessible tools for insurance customers.
-Here's how it improved three critical customer touchpoints
+Here's how it improved critical customer touchpoints.

 From prototype to production: validating the system